A complete guide to Lateral Flow testing.

 Unlike PCR testing (involving complex laboratory equipment and highly trained staff), lateral flow tests are processed on the spot and return a result far quicker.
 The lateral flow tests offer a means of quick testing for SARS-CoV-2 (the virus that causes COVID-19) – typically delivering a result in 15-30 minutes.
 The test itself is both small and portable and can be administered with minimal training – eliminating the intricate transport and laboratory procedures required for PCR testing.

 Lateral flow testing is an established technology, adapted to detect antigens that are present when an individual has contracted COVID-19.
 The test-kit is a hand-held device with an absorbent pad at one end and a reading window at the other.
 Inside the device is a strip of test paper that changes color in the presence of COVID-19 antigens.
 However, the speed and convenience of these tests does come at the expense of accuracy – meaning care has to be taken in both the interpretation and communication of the results.

 How accurate are they?

 Sensitivity – this refers to the proportion of true positives that a test correctly identifies.
 When an individual has lower levels of the virus in their system, lateral flow tests are far less sensitive than PCR testing which is mainly used for individuals displaying symptoms.
-However, PCR & Lateral flow have two different roles to play in preventing the spread of the virus, so it isn’t helpful to directly compare in terms of sensitivity.
-Lateral flow should be used to find out if a person is infectious now & is able to transmit the virus to others.
-PCR on the other hand, is useful for confirming suspected COVID-19 cases, where the person is already self-isolation & showing symptoms.
+However, PCR and Lateral flow have two different roles to play in preventing the spread of the virus, so it isn’t helpful to directly compare in terms of sensitivity.
+Lateral flow should be used to find out if a person is infectious now and is able to transmit the virus to others.
+PCR on the other hand, is useful for confirming suspected COVID-19 cases, where the person is already self-isolation and showing symptoms.